ASHdevelopment/standards/API_Guidelines.md

   }
 }
 ```
-Payload (If no data is found, then `findRecord` returns an empty array)
+Payload (If no data is found, then `findRecord` returns an null value)
 :
 ```javascript
 {
   "movie": null
 }
 ```

 <a name="queryMultiple"></a>
 ### [1.3](#queryMultiple): GET multiple records using a query